A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

 \subsection{Skeletal Based Methods}

 In this section, we have provided details on the skeletal based egocentric pose estimation methods.
-A brief overview of skeletal based methods has been highlighted in Table \ref{tab:skeletal}.
+Table \ref{tab:skeletal} provides a brief overview of 17 such skeletal based methods.

-Rhodin et al. \cite{egocap} pioneered a \textbf{marker-less} egocentric motion capture system leveraging a lightweight stereo pair of fisheye cameras integrated into a helmet or virtual reality headset.
-Their technique utilized a generative pose estimation framework for fisheye views, incorporating a ConvNet-based body-part detector.
-This method proved especially beneficial for virtual reality applications that require unrestricted movement and interaction while displaying a fully motion-captured virtual body.
-However, real-time execution was not achieved with this approach.

-To solve the egocentric 3D pose estimation problem in \textbf{real-time}, Mo\textsuperscript{2}Cap\textsuperscript{2}\cite{mo2cap2} employed a two-scale location invariant convolutional network to detect 2D joints, accounting for perspective and radial distortions.
-It then utilized a location-sensitive distance module to estimate absolute camera-to-joint distances.
-Actual joint positions were recovered by back-projecting 2D detections, considering distance estimations and fisheye lens properties.
-This approach guaranteed accurate 3D pose estimation and precise 2D overlay of results.
-But, their method failed dramatically for scenes with severe occlusions.
+Rhodin et al. \cite{egocap} introduced a \textbf{marker-less} egocentric motion capture system using fisheye cameras embedded in a helmet or VR headset.
+The method employs a generative pose estimation framework with a ConvNet-based body part detector, ideal for VR applications needing natural movement and interaction.
+However, it was not able to attain \textbf{real-time} performance.
+To solve which, Mo\textsuperscript{2}Cap\textsuperscript{2} \cite{mo2cap2} uses a two-scale location invariant convolutional network to detect 2D joints, accommodating perspective and radial distortions.
+It uses a location-sensitive distance module for estimating absolute camera-to-joint distances, and then recovers actual joint positions by back-projecting 2D detections.
+However, it struggles in scenes with severe occlusions.